Vintage Native American Jewelry

 Jewelry made its way to California, where it became popular.
 The movie and media enterprises made Native American jewelry much more known.
 Movie stars wore it, and the public at large created a much bigger demand.
 Much more jewelry was made to keep up with the demand, some not of the quality as in earlier times.

-Vintage jewelry came from the period between the 1930s up to the explosion of the 1960s.
+Vintage jewelry necklaces, bracelets, and rings came from the period between the 1930s up to the explosion of the 1960s.
 It features the more traditional techniques and often the dark patina caused by oxidation.

 Vintage Native American jewelry is very collectable.
 It is often acquired from private collections and estates all across the southwest.
 The Navajo, Zuni, and Hopi tribes created more vintage Native American jewelry than all other tribes and to this day are highly collectible.